 March 2019 update: The Federal Trade Commission (FTC) fined TikTok a record $5.7 million after failing to obtain parental consent for users under 13.
 TikTok collected names, emails, phone numbers, biographies, and photos of children under 13 (all of which by default is public access).
 The formal FTC complaint included reports of adults contacting children through the app.

 In response, TikTok is now shuttling users under 13 years old to a limited, separate app experience.
-From what I understand, this will happen automatically (as long as your child has the correct age in their profile).
+From what I understand, this will happen automatically (as long as your child has the correct age in their profile–also there is nothing stopping someone older than 13 from putting in a birth date under 13 so they can use this part of the app).
 In this new app experience, personal information will not be shared and there will be limits on content and user interactions.
 For example, users will be unable to share videos, comment on videos, message with other users, etc.

 TikTok has also launched six safety videos.
 They show users how to report inappropriate content, enable restricted mode, limit amount of time spent on the app, control who comments on their videos, control who is able to message them, and a general video to encourage respectful behavior to all users.

 Wherever the kids are is where the predators are.
 Make no mistake.
 Before long, TikTok will experience some of the same predatory issues as Musical.ly now that it’s thrust itself into the American spotlight with this change.
 Just today, we heard a story about a young girl who posted a video of her lip syncing and within hours, she received a message from a man with his own video of him masturbating to her video (she didn’t have her privacy settings locked down).